hayk314/Sandpiles/README.md

 # Sandpiles

 The aim of this repository is provide simulations of various **sandpile** models.
-As of this writing the repository contains simulation of the Abelian Sandpile model introduced in <a href="#ref-BTW">[2]</a> (both in Julia and in C++ mainly for comparing the runtime speeds) and boundary sandpile model (in Julia) introduced in <a href="#ref-AS">[1]</a>.
+As of this writing the repository contains simulation of the **Abelian Sandpile** model introduced in <a href="#ref-BTW">[2]</a> (coded both in Julia and in C++ mainly for comparing the runtime speeds) and **boundary sandpile** model (coded in Julia) introduced in <a href="#ref-AS">[1]</a>.

 ## Abelian Sandpile

 <a href = "https://en.wikipedia.org/wiki/Abelian_sandpile_model">Abelian Sandpile</a> was introduced in 1987 by <a href="#ref-BTW">Bak, Tang, and Wiesenfeld</a> as an example of a dynamical system exhibiting <a href = "https://en.wikipedia.org/wiki/Self-organized_criticality">self-organized criticality</a>.
-The model, which is a cellular automaton, works as according to the following simple rules.
-Start with `n` (indistinguishable) grains of  sands placed at the origin of the 2d integer lattice (coordinates of the 2-dimensional plane having both their coordinates integers).
+The model, which is a cellular automaton, works according to the following simple rules.
+Start with `n` (indistinguishable) grains of  sands placed at the origin of the 2d integer lattice (i.e. the set of points of the 2-dimensional plane with integer coordinates).
 At any point of (discrete) time if a lattice site has at least 4 grains of sand, then give 1 grain to each of its 4 neighbours (this step is called `toppling`).
 Repeat this process one-by-one, until all sites of the lattice have at most 3 grains of sand.

-Final configuration of the Abelian sandpile for 1 000 000 grains of sand at the origin of 2d integer lattice
+It can be proved that however large `n` might be, after finitely many toppling (the number depending on `n`) all lattice points will have at most 3 grains of sand.
+Moreover, it does not matter in which order the topplings are performed, the final configuration is always the same (hence the name **Abelian**).
+Unexpectedly, such a simple rule produces complex configurations.
+For example, the final configuration of the Abelian sandpile for 1 000 000 grains of sand placed at the origin of 2d integer lattice looks as follows

 ![Abelian Sandpile with 1 million grains of sand](https://github.com/hayk314/Sandpiles/blob/master/C%2B%2B/AbelSand/Debug/Abel1000000.png)

+where the coloring scheme (number of sand grains - color) is as follows: ``0-black, 1-magenta, 2-red, 3-blue.``

 ## References